kellyjonbrazil/jc/docs/utils.md

                   quiet: bool = False) -> None
 ```

-Checks for the parser's compatibility with the running OS
+Checks for the parser's compatibility with the running OS platform and
-platform.
+prints a warning message to STDERR if not compatible and quiet=False.

 Parameters: